-Senate votes on future of health care bill
+McCain returns as Senate advances health bill

 The full repeal bill that Paul backs.

-A bill including the "consumer freedom amendment" from that Sens.
-Ted Cruz and Mike Lee originally advocated for, that includes a request from Sen. Rob Portman for $100 billion in additional Medicaid funding.
+A bill including the "consumer freedom amendment" that Sens.
+Ted Cruz and Mike Lee originally advocated for, which includes a request from Sen. Rob Portman for $100 billion in additional Medicaid funding.
 That would require 60 votes to pass.

 The GOP bill proposed earlier this month that McConnell pulled when too many Republicans opposed it.